tc39/proposal-ses/README.md

 of containing failure.)
-Thus, at least SES computation, and any synchronous computation it is entangled with, on unpredicatble errors, must either be preemptively aborted without running further user code (cite Erlang) or roll back to a previous safe point (cite Noether).
+Thus, at least SES computation, and any synchronous computation it is entangled with, on unpredicatble errors, must either be preemptively aborted without running further user code (cite Erlang, Joe-E/Waterken) or roll back to a previous safe point (cite Noether).
 If repeated attempts to roll forward from a safe point fail, preemptive termination is inevitable.

 Even if EcmaScript were otherwise deterministically replayable, these unpredicable preemptive failures would prevent it.
 We examine instead